miri64/artifacts-tnsm26-cbor-dns-eval/README.md

 vagrant ssh
 ```

+**All listed commands in the notebooks assume that you are logged in via SSH into the vagrant VM**

 ### Native set-up

 If you do not want to or cannot use a VM, please use this set-up.